Community Work Skills

 (PQS) status.
 More information is detailed in the .

 Funding is available for a maximum 12 month term.
 The level of funding is dependent on the type of project and nature of the training and assistance to be provided, as well as the number of participants targeted by the project.

-To apply for funding, go to the Skilling Queenslanders for Work applications page.
+To learn more about the application process and how to apply, go to the Skilling Queenslanders for Work applications page.

 Sample Skilling Queenslanders for Work Services Agreement (PDF, 220KB)